 GERM-433 Literature of Migration

-Although it was originally assumed that the residence of Turkish “guest workers” would only be temporary, many chose instead to bring their families to join them, and to relocate permanently to Germany.
-As this new group struggles to define its place in German society, competing models have been submitted for how this might best be accomplished.
+Although it was originally assumed that the residence of Turkish migrants would only be temporary, many chose instead to bring their families to join them, and to relocate permanently to Germany.
+As this new group struggled to define its place in German society, competing models have been submitted for how this might best be accomplished.
 German reactions, meanwhile, have ranged from the exclusionary practices of reactionary xenophobia to progressive struggles in support of an integrated society welcoming of diversity.

 Using literature, film, and the press, we will examine important moments and key social debates in the history of this struggle.

-Primary course readings will be in both English and German (approximately 70 pages per week).
+Primary course readings will be predominantly in German (approximately 70 pages per week).
 Class discussion will be conducted in German, and all written work will be submitted in German.

 Other academic years

 There is information about this course number in other academic years: